 You can often find lift ticket deals on LivingSocial and Groupon, too.
 Groupon's "Deal of the Day" and LivingSocial's "Adventures" offers sometimes include lift tickets and ski rentals.
 I've even see all-inclusive trips on LivingSocial, where the trip includes lodging, lift tickets and even transportation.

-If you've found yourself a great deal on a hotel but still need life tickets, check out Liftopia for lift ticket discounts.
-When you purchase tickets in advance with Liftopia, you can save a lot of money at select ski resorts.
+If you've found yourself a great deal on a hotel but still need life tickets, check out Liftopia and GetSkiTickets for lift ticket discounts.
+When you purchase tickets in advance with Liftopia or GetSkiTickets, you can save a lot of money at select ski resorts.

 Believe it or not, you can even save on food.
 If you check out the local LivingSocial (just click "more cities" on the sidebar, or search for a city) or Groupon (simply change the city with the drop-down menu on the top of the page) of the town you plan to visit, you can find deals and discounts on bars and restaurants in the area, too.

 Before you book on a site like Groupon or LivingSocial, be sure to check the dates that the trip is available.
 Usually, you can only travel during a limited window of time, and you want to make sure your purchase can actually be used during ski season.
 You can usually find the dates in the fine print.

 Don't just scan the fine print to see when you can travel.
 Make sure you take note of any blackout days or extra fees, such as cleaning fees or resort fees.
 Also, some hotels will charge extra if you plan to stay on the weekend, so it's important to do your reading so there aren't any unwelcome surprises upon your arrival.
 Some hotels may have a minimum age requirement, so keep an eye out for that too.